csbg/Hands-on-Biomedical-Data/setup_GALAXY.md

 Create an account/login

-Follow the instructions from Step 3 onwards from below
+Follow the instructions from Step 3 onwards from below (Please note that the getting the shared data mentioned below is not important for the pre-learning exercise, but only during the course)

 ## Getting R studio setup
 * Rstudio and R are already installed